Static ISP proxies

 Is it better than rotating residential?
 Only for jobs that need continuity.
 Rotating residential is better for broad spread.

 What proves quality?
-ASN, exclusivity, replacement policy, target result, and session stability.
+ASN (look it up in the IANA AS Number Registry), exclusivity, replacement policy, target result, and session stability.